Why Does My Dog Eat Grass? 3 Reasons Why.

 Have you been busy at work this past week and only been able to take your dog out for potty breaks?
 If so, your dog is probably feeling bored!
 It's common to get caught up in our schedules and forget to set aside time for play, which can lead to destructive behaviors, like tearing up the yard or eating grass.

 If your dog is damaging your well-manicured lawn or garden, consider using pet block sprays to keep them away from areas you want to protect.
 Additionally, make sure to provide your dog with enrichment toys at specific times, such as after addressing their grass-eating behavior.
-Avoid leaving all the toys out for them 24/7, as this can lead to boredom and the toys getting destroyed.
-Instead, bring out some toys as rewards to encourage their use rather than allowing them to chew on grass.
+Avoid leaving all the toys out for them 24/7, as this can lead to boredom and the toys losing their novelty.
+Additionally, the toys may end up destroyed.
+Instead, bring out toys as rewards to encourage their use rather than allowing them to chew on grass.

 Your dog is lacking in fiber/diet deficiency.

-It’s been suggested that dogs eat grass to increase the bulk of their stool when their diet lacks sufficient fiber, which can help with regular bowel movements.
-Eating grass may also provide additional fiber to support their gut microbiome and improve nutrient absorption.
+It’s been suggested that dogs eat grass to increase the bulk of their stool when their diet lacks sufficient fiber, which can help with regular bowel movements (insoluble fiber).
+Eating grass may also provide additional fiber to support their gut microbiome and improve nutrient absorption (soluble fiber).

-If your dog is consistently eating grass every day and isn’t a puppy, it might be a good idea to consider adding more fiber to their diet.
+If your dog is consistently eating grass every day and isn’t a puppy, it might be a good idea to consider adding more fiber to their diet to improve their gut microbiome.
 Natural sources of fiber, such as apples, pumpkin, and brown rice, can be great as treats or as additions to their daily meals.
 However, keep in mind that increasing fiber may lead to more frequent bowel movements, and each dog's body may react differently to the added fiber.

 Soluble fiber is beneficial in dog treats as it provides nourishment to the colonocytes in the gut, essentially serving as food for both your cells and beneficial gut bacteria.
 The primary fuel is Butyrate, which promotes the development of healthy cells that enhance digestion and the absorption of food and nutrients.
 This process helps reduce the risk of irritable bowel syndrome and nutritional deficiencies.